nkershaw01/Discrete_Cubical_Homology/README.txt

 The program is coded in Julia and contained in the notebook Cubical_Homology.ipynb.
 Some instructions and example uses can also be found in the notebook.

+A more recent and slightly faster version can be found in discrete_homology.jl.

 Authors: Krzysztof Kapulkin and Nathan Kershaw

 This project is licensed under the terms of the MIT license.